Spotlight on - Sea Organ in Zadar; a close-up of the openings from which the sounds are heard

 At the start of the new year, let’s continue Visit Croatia’s “Spotlight on…” series with a wonderfully colourful and super magical modern sight in the exceedingly charming town of Zadar in North Dalmatia.
 The Greeting to the Sun light installation might seem a bit hard to comprehend on paper but in real life, it’s a wonderful experience.
 It’s also a true example of how a relatively new landmark can equally delight visitors and sit alongside and complement much older sights.

-Greeting to the Sun, Zadar
+Greeting to the Sun, Zadar, at sunset

-Visitors enjoying Greeting to the Sun at ngiht
+Greeting to the Sun, Zadar, at sunset

 About Greeting to the Sun